 There are several pharmaceutical and biotechnology companies engaged in the development or commercialization of products against targets that are also targets of products in our development pipeline.
-For example, drugs like AVXS-101, RG7800, RG7916, and LMI070 could compete with nusinersen; drugs like patisiran, revusiran, tafamadis, diflunisal, tolcapone and ALN-TTRsc02 could compete with IONIS-TTRRx; drugs like Glybera and metreleptin could compete with volanesorsen and drugs like lomitapide and evolocumab could compete with Kynamro.
+For example, drugs like AVXS-101, RG7800, RG7916, and LMI070 could compete with SPINRAZA; drugs like patisiran, tafamadis, diflunisal, tolcapone and ALN-TTRsc02 could compete with IONIS-TTR ${Rx}$; drugs like Glybera and metreleptin could compete with volanesorsen and drugs like lomitapide and evolocumab could compete with Kynamro.

-Following approval our drugs, including nusinersen, IONIS- $TTR{Rx}$ and volunesorsen, could be subject to regulatory limitations.
+Following approval our drugs, including SPINRAZA, IONIS- TTR{Rx} and volanesorsen, could be subject to regulatory limitations.
 Kynamro is subject to regulatory limitations.

 Following approval of a drug, we and our partners must comply with comprehensive government regulations regarding the manufacture, marketing and distribution of drug products.
-We or our partners may not obtain the labeling claims necessary or desirable to successfully commercialize our drug products, including nusinersen, $IONIS-TTR{Rx}$ , volanesorsen and $IONIS-TTR{Rx}$
+We or our partners may not obtain the labeling claims necessary or desirable to successfully commercialize our drug products, including SPINRAZA, IONIS- TTR{Rx} , volanesorsen and Kynamro.